Featured Job: Director Emergency Management

 We offer much more than the competitive pay you expect.
 We value our employees and Hillsborough County Government is committed to providing a comprehensive and competitive benefits package.
 And because we understand that no two people are exactly alike, you can choose what best suits the needs of you and your family.

-- Holidays: Employees receive up to 12 paid holidays per year.
+- Holidays: Employees receive up to 12 paid holidays per year (96 hours), including two calendar year floating holidays, based on the date of hire.

 How to Apply